Team and Culture

 Julie Du Brow

-Julie serves as Director, Community & Partnerships for the U.S. Green Building Council California.
-She has been with the organization for over a decade, including serving as Interim Executive Director, and starting as a volunteer with the Westside Branch.
-She is dedicated to addressing climate change through a sustainable, equitable and resilient built environment by sharing stories of impactful education and community programs and policies, and by nurturing partnerships with a wide range of stakeholders.
-Since 2003, Julie has worked providing support to manufacturers, and for- and non-profit changemaker clients who are helping create a more sustainable society.
+Julie serves as Senior Director, Community & Partnerships, for the USGBC California.
+She has been with the organization for over 15 years, following a path that began as a volunteer, leading to contracted Communications specialist, Interim Executive Director, and eventually a full team member.
+She is dedicated to addressing climate change through a sustainable, equitable and resilient built environment by sharing stories of impactful education and community programs and policies, and by nurturing partnerships with and connections between a wide range of stakeholders.
+Prior, Julie’s boutique communications firm uplifted for- and non-profit changemaker clients who are helping create a more sustainable society.
+She also enjoyed and valued her earlier career in the music industry, managing global talent, and running operations for a major record label.
+Julie is a proud native Angelena.

 Kim Krempien